kyma-project/setup-kyma-cli/app-push/README.md

 This action executes the `kyma app push` command.
 See the [`kyma app push` documentation](https://kyma-project.io/external-content/cli/docs/user/gen-docs/kyma_app_push.html) for information on how to use the command.

-This action can be used in a GitHub Actions workflow file as follows:
+Use this action in a GitHub Actions workflow file as follows:

 ```yaml
 - uses: kyma-project/setup-kyma-cli/app-push@v1